Smoked vegan garden gumbo is made from garden fresh okra, peppers, carrots and herbs, lightly smoked and simmered into a red bean, vegan gumbo.

 Instructions

-- In a medium size pot, sauté the chopped onion, garlic and dried beans.
+- In a medium size pot, preferably a Dutch oven, sauté the chopped onion, garlic and dried beans.
 Sprinkle in the salt and paprika and gently pour in the boiling water.
-Cover and simmer on low for about an hour or until the beans are soft.
+Cover and simmer on low for about 1-hour or until the beans are soft.

 - Meanwhile, chop the okra, peppers, celery, carrots and chives.
-Place the celery, peppers and okra aside and smoke them, using a grill, hand smoker or the stovetop method explained above.
+Place the celery, peppers and okra aside and smoke them, using a grill tray over a grill, or in a plastic bag to hand smoke, or the stovetop method.

 - Add the smoked veggies along with the remaining chopped veggies, to the cooked red beans.
 Simmer on low for about 15-minutes and serve.